normnXT/note-keeper/README.md

 );
 ```

-The callback exchanges the authorization code for access and refresh tokens to access the Google API on the users behalf, and the users information.
-The user's information is saved to the Mongo database as seen in the function that receives the tokens and user information in the PassportJS strategy, and a unique ObjectID is generated that can be used to identify the user and the user's information in the database.
+The callback exchanges the authorization code for access and refresh tokens to access the Google API on the users behalf, and the users profile information.
+The user's information is saved to the Mongo database, as seen in the function that receives the tokens and user information in the PassportJS strategy, and a unique ObjectID is generated that can be used to identify the user and the user's information in the database.
 If successful it redirects the user from the Google consent and login screen to the client's homepage, and they will be logged in.
 The user's ObjectID is serialized and stored in the user's session:

 ```javascript
 passport.serializeUser((user, done) => {